TEDDY: A Family Of Foundation Models For Understanding Single Cell Biology: The family of foundation models

 where $\preddisgene(\rvc_{n\backslash m})), \predcellgene(\rvc_{n\backslash m})), \predtissuegene(\rvc_{n\backslash m})), \predsexgene(\rvc_{n\backslash m}))$ represent \modelgene's softmax-transformed predictions. $\annotx$ is analogously defined.
 Finally, the overall pre-training objective for \modelgene is,

 The pre-training objective for \modelrank involves replacing $\mlmg$ with $\mlmx$ and $\annotg$ with $\annotx$ in \cref{eq:teddyg-pre}.
 In preliminary experiments, we found weighting the two components of the pre-training objective differently did not substantially affect pre-training or downstream performance.
-A more careful exploration is part of our planned future work.
+A more careful exploration is part of planned future work.
+Other recent work~\cite{wang2025limitations} cautions against using granular cell-type labels for supervision, demonstrating that models trained with such supervision distort underlying biological relationships among cells.
+They instead advocate for weaker supervision.
+The coarse cell-type labels we employ, along with the additional regularization provided by the masked language modeling loss, provide precisely such weak supervision.